-Get every friend o do the ticket lottery.
+Get every friend to do the ticket lottery.
 If you get extra tickets, you have no problem getting them to deserving folk and your odds are pretty good if you have four people applying of getting at least one pair.

 Watch eBay like a hawk for face value tickets.
 They are sold almost every day close to the burn.
-They will pop up as a Buy It Now, and be purchased almost immediately.
-So you need a bot or a motivated refresh finger to get one of these golden tickets.
+They will pop up as a “Buy It Now”, and will be purchased almost immediately.
+So you will need a bot or a motivated refresh finger to get one of these golden tickets.

 StubHub.
-StubHub tickets are generally more expensive than eBay, once you figure in the service charge.
+StubHub tickets are generally more expensive than eBay once you figure in the service charge.
 StubHub offers a full guaranty against fraudulent tickets: you will either (a) get replacement tickets or (b) get your money back.
-StubHub purchases tickets each year and has in the past replaced fraudulent tickets, at the gate, for at least one buyer I talked with at the event.
+StubHub purchases tickets each year to Burning Man and has in the past replaced fraudulent tickets at the gate, for at least one buyer I talked with at the event.
 However, StubHub is not free from risk.
 A common issue is that a seller sells tickets to you, you wait for delivery, and they fail to deliver.
 StubHub will give you a refund, and charge the seller a fee.
 The problem is that if you purchased your tickets in July, and then needed to replace them in mid-August, you may find that the tickets went from $900 to $1500.
 StubHub will not give any credit or refund in this situation.

 Other ideas to stay safe with aftermarket tickets:

-Pay with tickets using Paypal, which since 2015 has provided some coverage against fraud for intangible goods.
-Specify that it’s a commercial transaction.
-Never agree to specify the Paypal transaction is a “gift”, which eliminates buyer protection.
+Pay with tickets using PayPal, which since 2015 has provided some coverage against fraud for intangible goods.
+You must specify when making the purchase that it’s a commercial transaction.
+Never agree to specify the PayPal transaction is a “gift”, which eliminates buyer protection.
 If someone asks you to do this, I would avoid the transaction entirely.

 Read the Burning Man FAQ on buying tickets.